Distributed Graph Coloring Made Easy: Main Algorithm: Coloring Made Easy

 \textbf{Proof of $(1)$:} When a vertex $v$ is colored with a color $\phi(v)$ in iteration $j$ there are at most $d$ other vertices that try to get the same color in this round or are already colored with this color.
 Since only edges to these vertices are oriented outwards from $v$ the outdegree of $v$ is bounded by $d$.
 Further, each edge between vertices with the same permanent color is oriented: Either they picked the color in the same iteration and the edge is oriented from the node with the smaller input color to the vertex with larger input color, or the edge is oriented outwards from the vertex that got permanently colored in a later iteration.

-\textbf{Proof of $(2)$:} Recall, that vertex $v$ joins $P_j$ if it is colored in iteration $j$ of the while loop.
-As a vertex $v$ only gets colored with a color $\phi$ in iteration $j$ if there are at most $d$ neighbors of $v$ that want to get colored in iteration $j$ the maximum degree of the graph induced by all vertices in $P_j$ with color $\phi$ is at most $d$.
+\textbf{Proof of $(2)$:} A vertex $v$ joins $P_j$ if it is colored in iteration $j$ of the loop.
+As a vertex $v$ only gets colored with a color $\phi$ in iteration $j$ if there are at most $d$ neighbors of $v$ that want to get colored with color $\phi$ in iteration $j$ the maximum degree of the graph induced by all vertices in $P_j$ with color $\phi$ is at most $d$.

-\textbf{All vertices are colored in $R$ iterations of the while loop:} A node is only not colored in one iteration if for all of the $k$ tuples, i.e., colors of the form $(x,p_i(x))\in [k]\times [q]$, that it tries in that iteration there are strictly more than $d$ neighbors that try the same tuple in the current iteration or already colored with the tuple.
+\textbf{All vertices are colored after the $R$ iterations of the loop:} A node is not colored in one iteration only if for all of the $k$ tuples, i.e., colors of the form $(x,p_i(x))\in [k]\times [q]$, that it tries in that iteration there are strictly more than $d$ neighbors that try the same tuple in the current iteration or are already colored with the tuple.
+Before we conclude with the proof that all vertices are colored at the end, we bound the number of conflicts that a node experiences during the execution of the algorithm.
+We consider two types of conflict.

-\textbf{Conflicts with an active node:} Let us bound the number of entries in which two neighbors $u$, $v$ with polynomials $p_u$ and $p_v$, respectively, try the same tuple in some iteration $j\in [\lceil q/k\rceil]$ (conditioned on both nodes not being permanently colored yet).
-In iteration $j$ the nodes simultaneously try all of the following tuples (where we omit the $j\cdot k\mod k=0$ term in the first coordinate).
+\textit{Bounding the number of conflicts with an active node by $f$:} Let us bound the number of times in which two neighbors $u$, $v$ with polynomials $p_u$ and $p_v$, respectively, try the same tuple in some iteration $j\in [\lceil q/k\rceil]$ (conditioned on both nodes not being permanently colored yet).
+In iteration $j$, the nodes simultaneously try all of the following tuples (where we omit the $j\cdot k\mod k=0$ term in the first coordinate).

 Two tuples tried by $u$ and $v$ in iteration $j$ can only cause a conflict, i.e, be the same, if they are the same in both coordinates.
 As all $k$ tuples that are simultaneously tried by a node differ in the first coordinate, any conflict in iteration $j$ between $u$ and $v$ implies that $p_u(j\cdot k +l)=p_v(j\cdot k+l)$ holds for some $l\in [k]$.
 Since $p_u$ and $p_v$ are polynomials of degree at most $f$, \Cref{lem:polyIntersect} implies that there are at most at most $f$ combinations of $j$ and $l$ for which this holds.